PanicStation.org

 Short answer

-Treat it as real until you’ve checked: use your bank/card issuer’s app or the phone number on your card/statement to freeze the card and review recent transactions.
+Treat the alert as real until you have checked it safely.
+Use your bank or card issuer’s app, website typed in yourself, or the phone number on your card or statement to freeze or block the card and review recent transactions.

 Do not do these things

-• Don’t click links or call numbers from the alert email/text/pop-up — use the banking app or a trusted number you already have.
+• Don’t click links or call numbers from the alert email, text, advert, pop-up or social media message.

-• Don’t assume “no money missing” means you’re safe — stolen card details can be tested later with small charges.
+• Don’t assume “no money missing” means nothing can happen; exposed card details may be tested later.

-• Don’t cancel Direct Debits in panic — card details exposure mainly affects card payments.
-Focus on locking/replacing the card and checking for recurring card payments/subscriptions.
+• Don’t cancel Direct Debits in panic.
+Card exposure mainly affects card payments, including saved card payments and subscriptions.

-• Don’t pay anyone offering to “remove your details from the dark web” based only on a text/email.
+• Don’t pay anyone who says they can remove your details from the dark web based only on a message.

 What to do now

-2. Freeze/lock the card immediately (or ask the issuer to block it).
-If your issuer offers an in-app freeze, use it.
-If not, call and ask them to block the card and issue a replacement with a new card number.
+2. Freeze, lock or block the card.
+Use the in-app freeze if your issuer offers it.
+If not, call the issuer and ask them to block the card and issue a replacement.

-9. Keep a short incident log.
-Note the date/time of the alert, what it claimed was exposed, actions you took, who you spoke to, and any reference numbers.
-Screenshot suspicious transactions.
+10. Keep a short incident note.
+Record the date and time of the alert, what it said was exposed, what you did, who you spoke to, and any reference numbers.
+Save screenshots of suspicious transactions or messages.

 What can wait

-• Deep-cleaning every password you own — focus first on the card, your email, and the accounts where the card is saved.
+• Changing every password you have.
+Start with email and accounts where the exposed card was saved.

 Important reassurance